-Here, we compare synthesis based on partial DAGs to fencebased synthesis and conventional encodings.
-First, we apply partial DAG synthesis on the benchmarks described in Section IV-F. Table V contains the results.
+Here, we compare synthesis based on partial DAGs to fence-based synthesis and conventional encodings.
+First, we apply partial DAG synthesis on the benchmarks described in Section IV-F. Table VI contains the results.
 Partial DAGs allow us to improve runtimes on the NPN4 and PDSD6 benchmarks.
-On NPN4, partial DAGs obtain a runtime reduction of 3x over both SSV and Fences.
-On PDSD6, the runtime reductions are 12x and 5.5x, respectively.
-Moreover, on the PDSD6 benchmark, they reduce the number of timeouts by 251 and 123 as compared to SSV and Fences, synthesizing all but 5 of the functions in under three minutes.
-Partial DAGs perform less well than SSV particularly on the FDSD8 and This article has been accepted for publication in a future issue of this journal, but has not been fully edited.
-Content may change prior to final publication.
-Citation information: DOI 10.1109/TCAD.2019.2897703, IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems
+On NPN4, partial DAGs obtain a runtime reduction of $3 \times$ over both SSV and Fences.
+On PDSD6, the runtime reductions are $12\times$ and $5.5\times$, respectively.
+Moreover, on the PDSD6 benchmark, they reduce the number of timeouts by 251 and 123 as compared to SSV and Fences, synthesizing all but 5 of the functions in under 3 min.
+Partial DAGs perform less well than SSV particularly on the FDSD8 and PDSD8 benchmarks.
+We conjecture that this is caused by the larger combinational complexity of the functions in those benchmarks.
+This forces partial DAG synthesis to try more topologies, thus slowing it down.
+However, we believe that our filtering methods can likely still be improved to further reduce the number of potential remedies.